unionai-oss/pandera/docs/source/dataframe_schemas.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, columns that aren’t specified in the schema aren’t checked.
-If you want to check that the dataframe *only* contains columns in the
+If you want to check that the DataFrame *only* contains columns in the
 schema, specify ``strict=True``:

 .. testcode:: handling_columns_not_in_schema